solana-labs/solana/book/src/persistent-account-storage.md

 recently updated to the front of a new AppendVec.
 This form of garbage collection can be done without requiring exclusive locks to any of the data structures except for the index update.

+Initial implementation for garbage collection is that once all the accounts in an AppendVec become stale versions, it gets reused.
+The accounts are not updated or moved around once appended.

 # Index Recovery